Grant Programs

 The Louisville Institute Pastoral Study Project Grant (PSP) awards grants of up to $20,000 (USD) to support individual or collaborative study projects on Christian life, religious practices and institutions, and possibilities and ideas for the church, our communities, and the wider world.
 Grants are awarded to skilled and innovative clergy, lay leaders, and staff working in diverse Christian contexts in the United States and Canada.

-The Louisville Institute Grant for Researchers (GFR) is a new grant for the 2025 season that provides grants of up to $55,000 (USD) to support scholarly research in Christian faith and life, the practice of ministry, religious trends and movements, Christian and other faith-based institutions, and religion and social issues.
+The Louisville Institute Grant for Researchers (GFR) provides grants of up to $55,000 (USD) to support scholarly research in Christian faith and life, the practice of ministry, religious trends and movements, Christian and other faith-based institutions, and religion and social issues.
 This program is open to scholars and researchers in the United States and Canada